youth twins

 Grants

-The following grants have utilized the Washington State Twin Registry for participants and/or data to conduct their research.
+The following grants utilize the Washington State Twin Registry for participants and/or data to conduct their research.

 • Leveraging cell phone location data to measure interactions with the food environment and associated health outcomes PI: Pablo Monsivais (WSU)Project number: R21DK129895Project dates: 9/22/2022-5/31/2025 Unhealthy diet is a key behavioral risk factor for several chronic diseases, particularly type-2 diabetes, cardiovascular disease, and some cancers.
 Long-term measures of diet are typically self-reported and subject to known sources of error and bias.
 A recognized population-level determinant of diet is access to and use […]